glasswall-sre/victoria_email/README.md

 It also accepts the following **optional** arguments:
 - `-n`, `--frequency`: The number of tests to send per second.
 Defaults to 1.
 - `-t`, `--duration`: The number of seconds to run the test for.
 Defaults to 1.
+- `-i`, `--tenant_ids`: Custom tenant id.
+Can be used multiple times.
+Defaults to random.

 All of this information can be found by running `victoria email loadtest -h`.